avarshn/Simple-UniverSeg/README.md

 # Simple-UniverSeg
-Course Project For EC 500
+Course Project For ENG EC 500 - Biomedical Images for AI

 # Task
 To train a simpler variant of UniverSeg, which trains on several labels of 24 seg-protocol of 2D brain MRI and generalize to holdout labels.